Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 - Boots suitable to walk in deep snow
 - Make sure you have appropriate health insurance
 - Any personal medication
-- Special foods (no grocery store in Finse).
+- Special foods and beverages (no grocery store in Finse).

 ## COVID
 Continued covid outbreaks at conferences and workshops have shown how disruptive it can be, with many people being sick and stuck abroad.
 Given the remote location of Finse combined with that we will be living close together, - depending on the situation then - we may require participants to adhere to certain COVID mitigation measures (regardless of official government rules).
 These may include wearing masks and/or testing before and during the workshop and will be mandatory for all participants.